WHAT IS IT?

 Alcohol Addiction Treatment

 Admitting that you have an issue with alcohol is the first step toward recovery.
 If you’ve tried to quit on your own unsuccessfully, you’re not alone, and help is just a phone call away.
-People who seek help at an alcohol rehab center are statistically much more likely to quit successfully than if they tried to quit on their own without support.
+People who seek help at an alcohol rehab center are statistically more likely to quit successfully than those who try to quit on their own without support.

 Our compassionate recovery teams include trained addiction medical specialists, therapists, counselors, and others who create personalized treatment plans based on each client’s personal history, current substance use, and psychological and spiritual needs.